Live in prod · ML-DSA-65 Patent Pending

 Stage 05 · WRITEBACK

-The certified response is written back into the tenant corpus.
-Every signed call makes the next one slightly smarter, slightly cheaper, and adds defensible switching cost.
-This is the tenant moat: the longer you run on HiveWidget, the more provably-yours your corpus becomes.
-Disable with writeback: false if you don’t want it.
+The certified response gets written back into your dataset.
+Every signed call makes the next one a little smarter, a little cheaper, and harder to walk away from.
+The longer you run on HiveWidget, the more provably yours your data becomes.
+If you don't want this, turn it off with writeback: false.

 Tenant moat